 In this list, we will be looking at some of the most famous players who used a hollow body guitar.
 Some are well known names like Eric Clapton, Jeff Beck, Jimmy Page and others but there are also some lesser known players such as John Frusciante, Joe Satriani and many more.

-We hope you enjoy our list!
+We hope you enjoy our list for famous hollow body guitar players!

 Artists like B.B.
 King needs no introduction.
 It’s only right that one of the greatest blues legends tops our list.
 B.B.
 King laid the groundwork for popularizing blues music.
 Bands like The Rolling Stones are somewhat indebted to The King Of The Blues, as his influence over blues music is still felt today.